pengeler/projects/README.md

 In one shot, up to 1023 programmable frequencies can be measured, and the excitation signal is ramped adiabatically between the different frequencies.
 The extracted cos/sin components for each of the requested frequencies is stored in BRAM and can be streamed back to the controlling PC.

-Ringup times, dwell times and ramp speeds are individually programmable.
+Ringup times, dwell times and ramp speeds are individually programmable via an API.
+The gateware is deployed on a Numato Saturn (Spartan 6) device.

-This device will be used to measure delicate topology in an elastic sample (designed using the Structure Search project, and microfabricated by me).
+This device was successfully used to measure delicate topology in an elastic sample (designed using the Structure Search project, and microfabricated by me).
+It is still in operation in the lab and has reliably delivered correct data since its inception.

 ## RBComb control system
 **Involved Technologies**: VHDL, Python